 top of page

-This self-paced online English Literature & Composition 1 class is designed for high school homeschoolers in the 9th grade and up.
+This self-paced online English Literature & Composition 1 course is designed for high school homeschoolers in the 9th grade and up.
 It is a comprehensive English class--one that will acquaint students with the art of examining literature analytically, will help them write more skillfully and read more introspectively, and will offer instruction and practice to hammer down grammar and punctuation skills.

 • As they read whole novels and plays, such as Lord of the Flies and A Raisin in the Sun, students will scrutinize the ways writers use literary strategies to deliver universal messages.